Neuroscience Show a Big Draw

 CHICAGO, Oct.
 20, 2009 -- Neuroscience 2009, the Society for Neuroscience's 39th annual meeting, provides the world's largest forum for neuroscientists to debut research and network with colleagues from around the world.
 The meeting provides emerging research news about brain science and health and provides a better understanding of the brain, nervous system and related disorders.

-Some 32,000 attendees were expected to attend this year's event at Chicago's McCormick Place, and by the looks of the crowd today, that number may even been exceeded.
+Some 32,000 attendees were expected to attend this year's event at Chicago's McCormick Place, and by the looks of the crowd today, that number may even have been exceeded.

 Chicago's McCormick Place, home to Neuroscience 2009.